Purpose

 AR Filter Design

-We focused on Gen Z's preferences and behavior, recognizing their love for stickers as a fun and expressive tool.
-Stickers allow young people to showcase their emotions, interests, and individuality, making them a key element in self-expression on social platforms and in daily life.
+We focused on Gen Z’s love for stickers, a fun and expressive way to show emotions, interests, and individuality.
+Stickers are a big part of self-expression on social media and daily life.

-With Duo’s playful and quirky personality, I designed a series of expressive stickers with Spark AR that bring out its unique charm and fully fun interaction.
-These stickers not only add personality to the platform but also create a vibrant space where Gen Z can express themselves freely while enjoying Duo’s infectious charm.
-Through this, we hope to make name-sharing a fun, memorable, and personal experience.
+With Duo’s playful and quirky personality, I designed a set of interactive stickers using Spark AR to bring out its unique charm.
+These stickers add personality to the platform and create a fun and narrative vibe where Gen Z can express themselves and show their energy.
+Our goal is to make name-sharing more fun, memorable, and personal.